Isha-Tantak/MULTITHREADED-CHAT-APPLICATION/README.md

 6. Disconnecting Clients
 To disconnect from the server, simply type exit in the chat.
 The server will acknowledge the disconnection and remove the client from the list of active users.

-Example Usage
+Example Usage:
+Server Terminal Output:

-Server Terminal Output:Server started...
+Server started...

 Client 1 (Alice) Terminal Output:Enter your username:

 Alice

 Client 2 (Bob) Terminal Output:Enter your username:

 Bob

 Client 1 (Alice) sends a message:Hello, everyone!

 Server Output:Alice: Hello, everyone!

 Clients (Bob and Alice) see:Alice: Hello, everyone!

 Dependencies

 This project does not have any external dependencies, as it uses standard Java libraries (Java Sockets and Multithreading).